-- Support of a whole-of-government approach that mainstreams NbS; - Support the development of globally-agreed standardized indicators and tools for tracking integrated progress on global targets for nature and people through NbS; - Support coherence and accessibility of NbS monitoring data at a global scale, ensuring methodologies encourage an integrated approach.
+- Supporting a whole-of-government approach that mainstreams NbS; - Supporting the development of globally-agreed standardised indicators and tools for tracking integrated progress on global targets for nature and people through NbS; and - Supporting coherence and accessibility of NbS monitoring data at a global scale, ensuring that methodologies encourage an integrated approach.

-Enhance the design of funding and investment to support an integrated approach to climate change, biodiversity loss, and land degradation through:
+Enhance the design of funding and investment to support an integrated approach to climate change, biodiversity loss and land degradation through:

-- Ensuring that NbS has priority allocation in the mobilization of concessional finance towards the USD 100 billion goal to support developing countries in their climate objectives through to 2025; - Increasing and enhancing the impact of bilateral and multilateral funding mechanisms in supporting of an integrated approach; and - Investing in enhancing a joint understanding of the benefits of NbS to support confidence among practitioners and decision-makers in implementation across the sustainable development field.
+- Ensuring that NbS has priority allocation in the mobilisation of concessional finance towards the USD 100 billion goal to support developing countries in their climate objectives through to 2025; - Increasing and enhancing the impact of bilateral and multilateral funding mechanisms in support of an integrated approach; and - Investing in enhancing a joint understanding of the benefits of NbS to support confidence among practitioners and decision makers in implementation across the sustainable development field.

-Ensure inclusive decision making on all policy processes, investment decisions, and implementation design related to NbS through:
+Ensure inclusive decision-making on all policy processes, investment decisions and implementation design related to NbS through:

-- Prioritizing the increase of gender-responsive funding aimed at and accessible to women and girls, as well as funding for Indigenous People's led work; - Increasing the capacity to communicate good practices on gender-responsive and Indigenous Peoples-led planning and budgeting in NbS; and - Investing in women and Indigenous Peoples-led efforts, sectors, and collaborations toward an integrated approach.
+- Prioritising the increase of gender-responsive funding aimed at and accessible to women and girls, as well as funding for Indigenous peoples-led work; - Increasing the capacity to communicate good practices on gender-responsive and Indigenous peoples-led planning and budgeting in NbS; and - Investing in women and Indigenous peoples-led efforts, sectors and collaborations towards an integrated approach.

-These will serve as the basis for establishing the 2024 work plan of the Partnership, which will be discussed and determined through a collaborative process at the inaugural steering committee meeting in the second quarter of 2024
+These will serve as the basis for establishing the 2024 work plan of the Partnership, which will be discussed and determined through a collaborative process at the inaugural steering committee meeting in the second quarter of 2024.